CS 536 Fall 2025

 Objective

-The objectives of this lab are to monitor Ethernet LAN traffic by capturing and analyzing Ethernet frames, implement a network remote command server using TCP, and modify the fast but unreliable file transfer app of lab2 to support reliable transport using negative ACK of small files.
+The objectives of this lab are to monitor Ethernet LAN traffic by capturing and analyzing Ethernet frames, implement a fast and reliable file transfer app.

 Reading